Rockaway Park Shuttle: 2000s to present

+Summertime Rockaway Park-bound R211 Shuttle train arriving at Howard Beach–JFK Airport.
+During summer weekends, the shuttle is extended north of Broad Channel to Rockaway Boulevard.

 Formerly, some maps and trains had shown the current S service in blue.
 Since May 2004, the official system map shows the Rockaway Park Shuttle as carrying a grey bullet.
 Recent prints, however, depicted the service itself in blue, but has been changed back to grey, as of January 2013.
 In order to distinguish it from the other shuttles, NYCT Rapid Transit operations still refers to it internally as the H.

 The Rockaway Park Shuttle was suspended following the aftermath of Hurricane Sandy, due to track being washed out between Broad Channel and Howard Beach.
 On November 20, 2012, a free shuttle designated as H replaced the Rockaway portion of the A service between Far Rockaway–Mott Avenue and Beach 90th Street via the Hammels Wye.
 Additionally, the remainder of the Rockaway Line from Beach 90th Street to Rockaway Park was damaged and awaited repair.
 With the emergency implementation of this service, the H rollsign designation returned to public usage for the first time since 1993.
 Despite the service's free status, few riders used the signed H service, partly due to the extremely low ridership at Rockaway stations to begin with; this ridership had been lowered further since Hurricane Sandy.
 In addition, the service did not run during late nights, and the service was only connected to the rest of the subway via a shuttle bus to Howard Beach.
 On May 30, 2013, full service to the Rockaways was restored, and the free H service was discontinued.

 In late May 2016, the MTA announced that the Rockaway Park Shuttle would be extended from Broad Channel to Rockaway Boulevard on weekends from mid-June until Labor Day 2016.
 This allowed passengers on both Lefferts Boulevard and Far Rockaway-bound trains to transfer to the shuttle, and for shuttle passengers to transfer to more frequent A train service at Rockaway Boulevard.
 This summer weekend extension was implemented again starting in 2017 between Memorial and Labor Days.
 However, the extension for 2018 ended on July 1 and was replaced by rerouted A trains to Rockaway Park due to construction on Hammels Wye.
 In 2019, the summer extension was reinstated for the whole season, while in 2020, the summer extension was reinstated in July.
 Since then, the seasonal extension has occurred on an annual basis.

 From April 9 to May 18, 2018, and again from July 2 to September 3, 2018, the shuttle ran between Rockaway Park–Beach 116th Street and Far Rockaway–Mott Avenue due to a planned two-phase program of flood mitigation work along the Hammels Wye.
 To allow for repairs on the South Channel Bridge, for 17 weeks starting on January 17, 2025, the Rockaway Park Shuttle ran fare free, using the same pattern; regular service resumed on May 19, 2025.